cptpcrd/capctl/README.md

 1. `prctl` concentrates on the `prctl()` system call, not Linux capabilities in general.
 As a result, its interface to Linux capabilities is an afterthought and incomplete.

 2. `prctl` returns raw `errno` values when an error occurs.
-This crate returns `io::Error`s, which are easier to work with (and can be converted to raw error numbers if possible).
+This crate returns a friendlier custom error type that can be converted into an `io::Error`.

 3. Most importantly, `prctl` fails to recognize that, as the man page explains, `prctl()` is a very low-level syscall, and it should be used cautiously.